moodlebox/moodlebox.net/content/en/help/copy-the-disk-image/index.md

   - /download
   - ../dl
 ---
-To copy the MoodleBox system on your microSD card, we recommend to use the [Raspberry Pi Imager][imager] utility.
+To copy the MoodleBox system on your microSD card, use the [Raspberry Pi Imager][imager] utility.
 This application is published by the Raspberry Pi Foundation.

 ### How to proceed